jfmartinz/ResourceHub/Data Science/readme.md

 ### Technologies

-> These are the technologies you can master to be a successful App Developer.
+> These are the technologies you can master to be a successful Data Scientist .
 They are listed below:

 <table width="100%">
       <tr>